 - Occupation and lifestyle both impact the claim to be made.
 The consequences of the ankle injury to Mr. Lazyboi with his sedentary lifestyle, as a retiree here in sunny South Florida with a penchant for stamp collecting is very different than an ankle fracture to Mr. Fisher.
 Mr. Fisher is extremely active physically as a commercial fisherman who makes his living using both his feet all the time as he fights for his catch out in the Atlantic Ocean.

-Mr. Fisher may have a much more substantial claim because his livelihood has been compromised, short term during recovery and possibly long term if his ankle can no longer be depended upon for a sure footing on a slippery boat.
+Mr. Fisher may have a much more substantial claim because his livelihood has been compromised short term and possibly long term if his ankle can no longer be depended upon for a sure footing on a slippery boat.
 Psychological damage may result, as well, if he suffers from debilitating depression as he is unable to return to the ocean waters and the work he loves.
 He and his wife and children all suffer in their spousal and familial relationships, too, resulting in damage claims of their own.

 What Should You Do?

-A good piece of advice if you have hurt your ankle in a slip and fall caused by the negligence of a third party, is to speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
-Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.
+A good piece of advice if you have hurt your ankle in a slip and fall caused by the negligence of a third party, is to speak with an experienced personal injury lawyer to learn about how most insurance companies deal with these claims.
+Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in-person) to answer your questions.

 - Florida Slip/Trip and Fall Law